Vietnamese Spring Rolls Recipe (Gỏi Cuốn) w/ Peanut Sauce

 Vietnamese spring rolls were meant to be just an appetizer and never a full meal.
 Although when growing up, her family didn’t always have money to spend on snack foods like this.

-What’s in spring rolls?
+What’s in Vietnamese spring rolls?

 There are many ways to make spring rolls, but let’s talk about what’s in traditional fresh Vietnamese spring rolls: